 I do a lot of traditional music of the British Isles and North America, but I’ve also written a few songs, and do some songs that others have written.
 My main influences have been: Pete Seeger, Utah Phillips, Jerry Jeff Walker, Joni Mitchell, Phil Ochs, Tom Paxton, Frankie Armstrong, Louise Killen, John Roberts & Tony Barrand, and of course my namesake, Bill Monroe.

 Here are some samples of my music:

 “Providence” and “Riding Down the Coast” are my own songs.
-“By the Water’s Edge” is my most recent song.
+“By the Water’s Edge” is a more recent song about Rhode Island.

 The rest are traditional.
 Most are performed solo, but four of them feature Matteo Casini on guitar and vocals.